y-shashank/expose_sidekiq_retry_count/README.md

 This gem is also accurately tracks if a job is superfetched without using any extra redis memory and this property is made easily accessible inside the job itself like the `batch` or `jid` property
 Now each job will be able to access its `current_retry_count` (integer) and `this_job_is_superfetched` (boolean) property

+The ability to accurately track the `superfetched` property of a particular will allow us to reduce/remove extra redis locks from application logic

 ## Installation

 STEP 1: In gemfile add the follwing gem and run bundle install